Introduction to MongoDB Use Cases

 1. Big Data

 Large Data has become an expanding marvel over the previous decade, or somewhere in the vicinity as distributed computing, applications, and online administrations have gotten more universal, close by expanding handling force and capacity.
-The entirety of this aggregated information has gigantic investigation potential in a wide scope of fields, including finance, meteorology, avionics, online retail, hereditary examination, segment studies, and that’s only the tip of the iceberg, which is the place where MongoDB comes in.
+The entirety of this aggregated information has gigantic investigation potential in a wide scope of fields, including finance, meteorology, avionics, online retail, hereditary examination, and segment studies, and that’s only the tip of the iceberg, which is the place where MongoDB comes in.

 2. Customer Analytics